syedpeer/beautiful-jekyll/aboutme.md

 My name is Syed Peer.
 I have the following qualities:

 - I am an Engineering/Program Manager
-- I have over 20 years of experience in Ssoftware development
+- I have over 20 years of experience in Software development
-- rock a great mustache
+- Passionate about FinTech
 - Curiuos abou all things tech !!

 What else do you need?